 Non enveloped, T=pseudo3 icosahedral capsid, about 30 nm in diameter.

-Monopartite, linear ssRNA(+) genome of 8.0-10.2 kb kb, with a VPg bound at the 5'-terminus and a 3'-polyA tract.
+Monopartite, linear ssRNA(+) genome of 8.5-10.2 kb, with a VPg bound at the 5'-terminus and a 3'-polyA tract.
 Contains two non-overlapping open reading frames, ORF1 and ORF2, which respectively encode the nonstructural and structural proteins.

 The virion RNA is infectious and serves as both genome and mRNA.
-The genome ORF1 and ORF2 encode two polyproteins, the first of which encodes the non-structural proteins helicase, 3C-protease and RNA-dependent RNA polymerase, while the second encodes four capsid proteins.
-Each ORF is preceded by an internal ribosome entry site (IRES) located at the 5' end and at the intergenic region (IGR) between the two ORFs.
-Tha IGR IRES allows translation of ORF2 at a non-AUG codon.
+The genome ORF1 and ORF2 encode two polyproteins, the first of which contains the non-structural proteins involved in replication, while the second, contains three (or more) capsid proteins.
+Each ORF is preceded by one internal ribosome entry site (IRES) located at the 5' end and in the middle of the mRNA.

 - Virus penetrates into the cell.